UBC-MDS/quanteda/README.md

 - `XXX`: X
 - `XXX`: X

-Our package fills a gap in the python ecosystem by being marketed specifically to financial data. *Links to other packa
+Our package fills a gap in the python ecosystem by being marketed specifically to financial data.
+Python users commonly create EDA charts using popular packages like [matplotlib](https://pypi.org/project/matplotlib/), [altair](https://pypi.org/project/altair/), and [seaborn](https://pypi.org/project/seaborn/).
+These libraries have a much more general use, and while they create charts that are infinitely customizable, it still takes time to learn the syntax and code to make the charts look exactly as one desires.
+This can be time consuming during EDA, when the goal is to quickly get a rough idea of what the data set you are using looks like.
+Our package will simplify these actions into a few functions that will save time on tedious EDA so that more time can be spent on analysis and testing.

 ## Installation